choria-legacy/mcollective-choria/website/content/configuration/aaa/index.md

 ### Site wide default policy

-By default all actions are denied, while it's not recommended to change this to allow you can do this if desired - like in a Lab environment, via _Hiera_:
+By default all actions are denied, if like in a Lab environment you want to simplify things and all all actions across all agents, you can set this in _Hiera_:

+{{% notice warning %}}
+Enabling this will allow anyone with a signed mcollective cert to perform any action on any node, please consider carefully before changing this setting.
+{{% /notice %}}

 ```yaml
 mcollective::policy_default: allow